How to Make Sponge Cake as Epic and Airy as Your Favorite Bakery

-Allow the egg whites to stand at room temperature for 30 minutes (for food safety, do not let eggs stand longer than 30 minutes at room temperature).
+Allow the egg whites to stand at room temperature for 30 minutes.
+(For safety, do not let eggs stand longer than 30 minutes at room temperature.)
 The standing time ensures that the whites will reach their full volume when you beat them.

-If the recipe also specifies flouring the pan to ensure no crumb gets left behind.
-If that’s the case for your specific sponge cake, simply sprinkle a little flour into the pan; tap the pan so the flour covers all greased surfaces.
+Some sponge cake recipes call for flouring the pan to ensure no crumb gets left behind.
+If that’s the case for your specific sponge cake, simply sprinkle a little flour into the pan, then tap the pan so the flour covers all of the greased surfaces.
 Tap out any extra flour into the sink.

-If a recipe calls for lining the pan with waxed or parchment paper, place the pan on the paper and trace around its base with a pencil.
+If the directions call for lining the pan with waxed or parchment paper, place the pan on the paper and trace around its base with a pencil.
 Cut just inside the traced line; place the paper in the bottom of the lightly greased pan, smoothing out any wrinkles or bubbles.
-Unless otherwise specified, grease and flour the lined pan as directed.

 Before measuring flour for your favorite sponge cake recipe, stir the flour in the canister to aerate and loosen it.
-Lightly spoon the flour into a dry measuring cup.
+Spoon the flour into a dry measuring cup ($21, Williams-Sonoma).
 Level it off with the flat side of a knife.
-(If you skip this aeration step or shake the cup to level it off, you risk adding too much flour).
-Mix together other dry ingredients specified in the sponge cake recipe, which may include baking powder or cream of tartar.
+(If you skip this aeration step or shake the cup to level it off, you risk adding too much flour.)
+Mix together the other dry ingredients specified in the sponge cake recipe, which may include baking powder or cream of tartar.

-Note: Some recipes call for beating the egg whites and yolks together, and adding sugar during the process.
+Some recipes call for beating the egg whites and yolks together, and adding sugar during the process.
 In this case, follow your sponge cake recipe’s step-by-step instructions.

-If your recipe calls for beating the egg whites separately from the yolks, thoroughly wash and dry the beaters.
+If your sponge cake recipe suggests that you beat the egg whites separately from the yolks, thoroughly wash and dry the beaters.
 In a clean, dry mixing bowl, beat the egg whites on medium to high speed until soft peaks form.
 At this stage, the tips of the egg whites will curl when the beaters are lifted.

 Gradually add the granulated sugar, beating on high speed until stiff peaks form.
 At this stage, the tips of the whites will stand straight up when the beaters are lifted.

 Some recipes call for folding the egg yolk mixture into beaten egg whites, then folding in the flour mixture.
-Use a spatula to cut down vertically through the mixture.
-Move the spatula across the bottom of the bowl; bring it back up the other side, carrying some of the mixture from the bottom over the surface.
+Use a spatula ($9, Amazon) to cut down vertically through the mixture.
+Move the spatula across the bottom of the bowl and bring it back up the other side, carrying some of the mixture from the bottom over the surface.
 Repeat, rotating the bowl, until ingredients are combined.
 A key reminder for how to make sponge cake: Try not to overmix, as this can decrease the volume of the batter and result in a tough crumb.